Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 Equipment Notes — Use a Stand Mixer!

 You need a stand mixer with a dough hook to make this recipe.
 You cannot make brioche bread with a hand mixer.
-And it's very hard to make by hand.
+And while it's possible to make by hand, it's very hard.
 I don't recommend it.

 If you have a KitchenAid mixer with the tilt head and the bowl that screws in at the base, the motor may struggle with this dough — keep a close eye on it.
 You may need to hold the bowl in place to make sure it doesn’t unscrew during the kneading process.